Looking for the best restaurants in Anglesey? Here are the best places to eat and drink on the Welsh island, including Menai Bridge…

 This pretty, pastel-painted village, linked to the mainland by Thomas Telford’s suspension bridge and the sturdy Britannia Bridge, was for years bypassed by holidaymakers heading for the pier at Beaumaris or the Irish ferries at Holyhead.
-Today, Beaumaris, a sailing haunt, has a faded elegance – an ice-cream parlour, Red Boat Gelato, with over 200 flavours (Penderyn whisky knocks spots off rum and raisin), but on the foodie front otherwise feels flat.
+Today, Beaumaris, a sailing haunt, has a faded elegance, but the high street in Menai Bridge bustles with independent retailers including high-class chocolatier and patissier Benjamin Lee.

 Stephen worked for Marcus Wareing in London before heading back to his native Anglesey.
 Open from Wednesday to Saturday evenings, this is touted as a dining experience rather than as a traditional restaurant.
 There’s no menu – the eight to 12 courses are a ‘grouping of ingredients’ – and while dishes sound simple, the result is pure theatre: ‘celeriac, coffee, apple’ is a sort-of risotto, the chopped celeriac resembling rice, served under a cloche filled with smoke.
 ‘Bitter chocolate, passion fruit, olive oil, peanut’ is a chocolate sphere of passion fruit and peanut dissolved at the table by liquid caramel.

-On my way back, I swing down a pheasant-scuttled lane to Bodior farmshop on the estate owned by the Bulmer (cider) family in Rhoscolyn.
+Swing down a pheasant-scuttled lane to Bodior farmshop on the estate owned by the Bulmer (cider) family in Rhoscolyn.
 The 700-acre farm, home to native cattle and sheep and, along with a successful meat-box business, now runs a farm shop.

-Later, I find Bodior lamb on the menu at The Marram Grass.
+Find Bodior lamb on the menu at The Marram Grass.
 A couple of likely lads from Liverpool, brothers Liam and Ellis Barrie’s cosily ramshackle café on the edge of their parents’ caravan park in Newborough vies with Sosban & the Old Butcher’s for the hottest table on the island.
 The atmosphere is buzzing.
 And while the Blues are playing in the background, the food hits a resoundingly positive note.
-My mackerel escabeche is a vibrant gathering of delicately oily fish with a creamily pungent garlic purée and warm beetroot.
+Mackerel escabeche is a vibrant gathering of delicately oily fish with a creamily pungent garlic purée and warm beetroot.
 The potted turkey is a work of art: a large bowl of loose meat under a lid of butter, topped with a roasted balsamic onion, pickled heritage carrots, upended, two corners of onion ‘toast’ with cranberry gel and a dollop of tangy shallot marmalade.

 For dessert: bara brith Barrie-style.
 Tea-poached fruit topped with creamy rice pudding, dehydrated bara brith and brown sugar jelly served with a scoop of bara brith ice cream.
 Deconstructed, inventive – a real surprise.
 The kind that makes you smile.
 Rather like stumbling across one of the most exciting restaurants in North Wales in a shed on the edge of a campsite.

 Double rooms at The Outbuildings cost from £75, B&B, with dinner an extra £30-35pp (theoutbuildings.co.uk).

 Words Lucy Gillmore

-Photgraphs Alamy, Getty, Kieran Ridley
+Photographs Alamy, Getty, Kieran Ridley